Thin Divot

 Common mistakes

-- Assuming any thin or missing divot is a swing flaw — with the driver, and to some extent fairway woods off a good lie, a shallow or nonexistent divot is normal and often desirable.
+- Assuming any thin or missing divot is a swing flaw.
+This means with the driver, and to some extent fairway woods off a good lie, a shallow or nonexistent divot is normal and often desirable.

-- Not checking ball-striking consistency alongside divot pattern — a thin divot paired with solid, compressed contact is different from the same pattern paired with frequent thin or topped shots.
+- Not checking ball-striking consistency alongside divot pattern.
+This means a thin divot paired with solid, compressed contact is different from the same pattern paired with frequent thin or topped shots.

-- Ignoring posture and weight-transfer fundamentals when a thin iron-divot pattern correlates with inconsistent contact, since these are common shared causes.
+- Ignoring posture and weight-transfer fundamentals when a thin iron-divot pattern correlates with uneven contact, since these are common shared causes.

 Related terms